 Queries are used to select a subset of features and table records.
 All query expressions in ArcGIS Pro use Structured Query Language (SQL) to formulate these search specifications.
-For example, you will need to use SQL when you construct a query using the Select Layer by Attributes geoprocessing tool or when building a definition query for a layer or table.

 - You can build common queries with no prior knowledge of SQL.

 - The conditional operators are filtered based on the chosen field type.

 - It is easy to apply grouping to improve the order of your operations.